YogliB/opencode-config/command/plan-from-conv.md

+---
+description: Convert conversation into a clear planning prompt for Plan Mode
+---

 ## Purpose

 Convert the active conversation (tasks, findings, and conclusions) into a clear planning prompt for the agent — suitable for Plan Mode execution.